-PBHA's Keylatch Summer Program is a Summer Urban Program camp serving youth in Boston's South End and Lower Roxbury.
+PBHA's Keylatch Summer Program is part of the Summer Urban Program serving youth in Boston's South End and Lower Roxbury.

-PBHA’s Keylatch Summer Program (KSP) offers an affordable and engaging summer camp to young people living in Boston’s South End and Lower Roxbury communities.
+PBHA’s Keylatch Summer Program (KSP) offers an affordable and engaging summer program to young people living in Boston’s South End and Lower Roxbury communities.

-Like all of our Summer Urban Program camps, Keylatch Summer engages campers in mornings of academic enrichment, afternoons of educational field trips, and artistic, cultural, and service-learning workshops throughout the week, along with two overnight camping trips and a day-long final trip.
-In addition to an academic focus on math and literacy, Keylatch works with campers to explore their community and collaborate with other neighborhoods that have traditionally been perceived as rivals.
+Like all programs in the Summer Urban Program, Keylatch Summer engages youth in mornings of academic enrichment, afternoons of educational field trips, and artistic, cultural, and service-learning workshops throughout the week, along with two overnight camping trips and a day-long final trip.
+In addition to an academic focus on math and literacy, Keylatch works with participants to explore their community and collaborate with other neighborhoods that have traditionally been perceived as rivals.